tel: +48 888 99 98 98

 2.64 ZŁ

-Call us tel: +48 22 499 98 98 or get in touch through form on our website.
-You can check the power as well as the shape of neodymium magnet in our magnetic calculator power calculator
+Call us tel: +48 22 499 98 98 or get in touch through form on the contact page.
+You can check the mass and the appearance of magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.